nootnt/GameHub/README.md

 This application allows users to play a selection of simple classic games, completely offline and ad-free.

+Tech used:
-The launcher was written in python using tkinter.
+- Launcher was written in python using tkinter.
 - pygame: Tic Tac Toe; Sudoku; Connect 4; Rock Paper Scissors and Snake.
 - Godot engine: Hangman; Battleship; minesweeper and Dice simulator.